Uniform Asymptotic Inference and the Bootstrap After Model Selection: Unknown and the bootstrap

-We are now ready to present uniform asymptotic results for both the bootstrap TG statistic, as well as the modified plug-in version of the TG statistic.
-We remind the reader the number of steps $k$ is treated as fixed in the result below (just as it is throughout this paper).
+We are now ready to present uniform asymptotic results for the plug-in and bootstrap TG statistics.
+We remind the reader the number of steps $k$ is treated as fixed below (as it is throughout).